 NPK: 7-1.5-1 avg.
 Effective and economical nitrogen fertilizer for Northeast soils.
 High levels of nitrogen and potassium are released as soybean meal breaks down, providing fertility over time.

 Malus spp.
-Fall-winter.
+Fall-winter, bright red-blushed skin.
 Famous American heirloom apple.
 Large brilliant shiny yellow with a bright red blush.
 Best for fresh eating: aromatic, slightly crisp, juicy, mild.
 Good sauce.
 Z4.

 Mycorrhizae form beneficial relationships with the roots of most plant species: they boost plant growth by improving the roots’ ability to take up nutrients, water and oxygen.